syncfusion-content/javascript-docs/js/Listbox/Data-binding.md

-> **Note**: You can include the “ej.widget.angular.min.js” file library to achieve this behaviour and you can pass the control properties as data attribute in ul tag itself as like data role behaviour.
+> **Note**: You can include the “ej.widget.angular.min.js” file library to achieve this behavior and you can pass the control properties as data attribute in ul tag itself as like data role behavior.